minericpark/minericpark/README.md

 - Client projects at my current internship 🤔
 - Project with a team and a professor at the University of Guelph
 - UI for the University of Guelph's robotics team
+- Taking more breaks; burning out from all the projects currently

 ### :wrench: Technologies & Tools
 #### Languages